-There are a few lounges in which you'll need previous airline loyalty or a premium ticket to enter, but if you don't have either, you'll find a lot of lounges at SeaTac where you can opt to pay the admission fee, such as the Alaska Lounge, Centurion Lounge, The Club at SEA, and the United Lounge.
+There are a few lounges in which you'll need previous airline loyalty or a premium ticket to enter, but if you don't have either, you'll find some lounges at SeaTac where you can opt to pay the admission fee, such as the The Club at SEA.

 Retired and active military personnel can also take advantage of SeaTac's USO Lounge, which is free of charge for veterans.
 Look for it on the second floor of the main terminal.

 Wi-Fi throughout the airport is free.
 To charge your devices, you'll find power outlets at your seats in A, B, D, and S gates.
 If all the seats are taken, you should also see plenty of charging kiosks and wall outlets.

 - SeaTac has the standard amenities for a large international airport like ATMs, currency exchange booths, and luggage storage facilities throughout the concourses.